MichelzZzZ/Pornscript/README.md

 # Pornscript

-an esoteric programming language. but unlike the popular ones.
-Pornscript is not designed to make programming harder. it is designed to be dirty.
+an esoteric programming language that is designed to make programming dirty.
 The langugage uses dirty keywords instead of the regular ones.
 It's still in it's early steps and needs a lot to work on.

 ![capture1](https://user-images.githubusercontent.com/109735783/185616635-7129f29b-8ed5-4c08-903f-82047d8c66be.PNG)